A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Vermes numquam satiantur qui corrodunt viscera.

-The seven plagues renew the self-perpetuating punishments:
+The seven plagues return, they renew their punishments:

 Smoke, stench, cold, heat, hunger, fiery thirst,